RsGoksel/Genetic-Algorithm-Solutions/README.md

-# Genetic-Algorithms-Solutions
+# Genetic-Algorithms
-A Guide to Problems and Solutions on Genetic Algorithms
+A Guide to Problems and Solutions by Genetic Algorithms